Form controls

 available in all modern browsers.
 This means, when a form is submitted, Modes UI form controls will automatically append their values to

-object that’s used to submit the form.
+the FormData object that’s used to submit the form.
 In most cases, things will “just work.”

 However, if you’re using a form serialization library, it might need to be adapted to recognize Modes UI